Bud Selig: Acting Commissioner (1992–1998)

 Selig became an increasingly vocal opponent of Commissioner Fay Vincent, and soon became the leader of a group of owners seeking his removal.
 Selig has never stated that the owners colluded, while Vincent has:

 Following an 18-9 no-confidence vote, Vincent resigned.
 Selig had by this time become chairman of the Executive Council of Major League Baseball, and as such became de facto acting commissioner.

 His first major act was to institute the Wild Card and divisional playoff play, which has created much controversy amongst baseball fans.
 Those against the Wild Card see it as diminishing the importance of the pennant race and the regular season, with the true race often being for second rather than first place, while those in favor of it view it as an opportunity for teams to have a shot at the playoffs even when they have no chance of a first-place finish in their division, thus maintaining fan interest later in the season.

 Selig suspended Cincinnati Reds owner Marge Schott for a year in 1993 for repeated racially insensitive and prejudicial remarks and actions.
-The same year, New York Yankees owner George Steinbrenner was reinstated from a lifelong suspension that was instituted by Selig's predecessor Fay Vincent.
+The same year, Selig reinstated New York Yankees owner George Steinbrenner from a lifelong suspension that was instituted by Selig's predecessor Fay Vincent.
 Pete Rose has claimed that he applied for reinstatement over the years and received no such consideration.
 Rose, along with his close friend and former teammate Mike Schmidt (who is a strong supporter of Rose's reinstatement into baseball), met with Selig in 2002, where Rose privately admitted to Selig (two years before going public with his admission) about betting on baseball.
 Bud Selig was a close friend of the late Bart Giamatti, who was the commissioner when Rose was first banned from the sport in 1989.

-As acting commissioner, Selig represented MLB during the 1994 players strike and cancelled the World Series, marking the first time the annual event had not been staged since 1904.
+As acting commissioner, Selig represented MLB owners during the 1994 strike.
+On September 15, he cancelled the World Series, marking the first time the annual event had not been staged since 1904.

+While serving as acting commissioner, MLB also implemented interleague play in 1997.

 Commissioner (1998–2015)

-After a six-year search for a new commissioner, the owners voted to give Selig the title on a permanent basis midway through the 1998 season.
+After a six-year search for a new commissioner, the owners voted to give Selig the title on a permanent basis on July 9, 1998.

-During his tenure the game avoided a third work stoppage in 2002, and has seen the implementation of interleague play.
+During his tenure, MLB avoided additional work stoppages by adopting collective bargaining agreements with its players in 2002 and 2006.

 Whereas in the past, the National and American leagues had separate administrative organizations (which, for example, allowed for the introduction of different rules such as the designated hitter), under Selig, Major League Baseball consolidated the administrative functions of both leagues into the Commissioner's Office in 2000.
 The last official presidents of the NL and AL were Leonard S. Coleman Jr. and Dr. Gene Budig respectively.